pettiblog/pettiblog.github.io/_posts/tech/2016-11-13-Python-Data-Analysis.md

 ---
 title: "Data Analysis with Python"
 excerpt: "Learn the basics of Data Analysis with Python"
+modified: 2016-05-31
+category: tech
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: programming_croped.jpg
   teaser: python.png
-sidebar:
-  - title: "Data Analysis with Python"
-    image: python.png
-    text: "Learn the basics of Data Analysis with Python"
 comments: true
 ---

 {% include toc title="Overview" icon="file-text" %}

-On March 2016 I took a [Udacity Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) to become a Python Data Analyst.
+On March 2016 I took a [Udacity Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) to become a **Python Data Analyst**.
 I really enjoyed it, but sadly most of the assignments were about writing very specific programs that I never used.
 However, it did open the door to writing cooler programs that I use almost daily (like my [smart alarm clock](https://github.com/nickpettican/Alarm-Pi)!).
 So in this page I will show you how to analyse the most common types of data.

-Just a **word of caution**, for this page I am assuming you have a basic understanding of Python data types, functions and formatting.
+Just a **word of caution**, I am assuming you have a basic understanding of Python data types, functions and formatting.
+If not be sure to check out [Derek Banas's video](https://www.youtube.com/watch?v=N4mEzFDjqtA) on Python programming to learn some of the basics.

 ## CSV data